helenzhou6/image-caption-generator/README.md

     - If you have VSCode on mac, you can do Shift, Command, P to open preferences, and select the .venv.
 Then you can press 'play' button and that will use it.
 2. (Optional): run `uv run src/model/dataset.py` that will create the training and validation dataset as pickle files & upload to wandb.
 This will not need to be run if anyone has run this before and artifacts are already in wandb.
 3. Run `uv run src/model/train.py` to train and evaluate the model (against METEOR)
-4. To run inference - run `uv run src/model/inference.py src/model/image.png` (or wherever the image is)
+4. To run inference - run `uv run streamlit run src/model/inference.py` that will spin up the website, and generate captions based on images being uploaded
-- That will generate the image with a caption and outputs it as generated_caption.png

 ## Brainstorming session
 Inference: